Blob2763/easydebugger/README.md

 - give a reason why you want to see it added. something like "i think it would be cool" is a valid reason, but try to be more specific if you can.
 - most importantly, add the enhancement label to the issue. this helps me find it faster

-### the colour codes on `ed.display_message()` aren't working
-remember that the colour codes are strings, not numbers. the fact that it only accepts strings is silly so it will most likely be removed soon

 ### i have a question that isn't answered here
 [create an issue](https://github.com/Blob2763/easydebugger/issues/new) using the question label, and put a question you have in the issue. i will try to answer your question, and it might even make it to the faq!